stacks-network/docs/src/pages/develop/collection-type.md

 npm install -g blockstack-collections
 ```

-You should also familiarize yourself with the <a href="https://github.com/blockstack/blockstack-collections/blob/master/src/types/collection.ts" target="_blank">Collection</a> class and review <a href="https://github.com/blockstack/blockstack-collections/tree/master/src/types" type="_blank">the existing Collection types</a>.
+You should also familiarize yourself with the [Collection](https://github.com/blockstack/blockstack-collections/blob/master/src/types/collection.ts) class and review [the existing Collection types](https://github.com/blockstack/blockstack-collections/tree/master/src/types).
 Keep in mind, someone else may have already added a custom type similar to what you want to add.

 Collection types can be written in `.js` Javascript or `.ts` (Typescript) files.
-Typescript is a typed superset of Javascript, you can <a href="https://www.typescriptlang.org/" target="_blank">read the language documentation</a> to learn more.
+Typescript is a typed superset of Javascript, you can [read the language documentation](https://www.typescriptlang.org/) to learn more.

 ## Essential steps for creating a Collection type